DaulPavid/ofdm.github.io/about.md

 I'm a software engineer with a focus on signal processing living and working in Atlanta.

-My professional (and hobby) interests include software development, signal processing, and RF with a hint of FPGA and hardware design on the side.
-I have experience with developing error correction codes and other types of decoders in software.
-I'm also interested in machine learning, and graphics programming, and most of my projects incorporate ideas from these areas.
+My professional (and hobby) interests include software development and digital signal processing.
+I'm also interested in AI, machine learning, and graphics programming, and most of my projects incorporate ideas from these areas.

-This webspace is intended to serve as a point of contact for my services and a place to post articles about my projects as well as tutorials.
-My e-mail is daulpavid [at] daulpav.id
+This webspace is intended to serve as a place to post tutorials and articles about my projects.
+If you want to contact me, my e-mail is daulpavid [at] daulpav.id